 With all of this information at your disposal, you’ll be able to explore SoCal’s gems without ever leaving your seat.
 So, read on—your perfect California home is waiting for you.
 All you need to do is pick your favorite neighborhood below and find a REALTOR® to help you find a home there.
 We’ll start with the top of the Southern California coast and work our way down with the best places to live in SoCal.

 Tucked between the Pacific Ocean and the Santa Ynez Mountains, the city of Santa Barbara has the best of the old world and the new.
-This energetic metropolis by the sea boasts a world-class university in University of California Santa Barbara and Spanish colonial landmarks dating back to the 18th century.
+This energetic metropolis by the sea boasts a world-class university in the University of California Santa Barbara and Spanish colonial landmarks dating back to the 18th century.

 The small population and active downtown area make Santa Barbara a perfect mix of urban and suburban.
 Young professionals flock to the city to work in one of the many industries Santa Barbara supports, including health, education, and tourism.